mandira-sawkar/mandira-sawkar.github.io/_projects/cancer-detection-as-a-microservice.md

 contribution: "Sole contributor."
 date: 2022-12-01
 codeurl: 'https://github.com/mandira-sawkar/Cancer-Detection-as-a-Microservice'
-excerpt: 'Voting Classifier to predict cancer type with the Wisconsin Breast Cancer Dataset.'
+excerpt: 'Trained a Voting Classifier to predict cancer type with the Wisconsin Breast Cancer Dataset.
+Hosted the model as a Flask-based microservice running within a Docker container.'
 ---

 Mandira Sawkar